nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - Edits the person at the specified `INDEX`.
 - At least one of the optional fields must be provided.
 - Existing values will be updated to the input values.
-- When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+- When editing tags, the existing tags of the person will be removed i.e. adding of tags is not cumulative.
 - You can remove all the person’s tags by typing `t/` without specifying any tags after it.

 **Examples**:

-- `edit person 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+- `list` followed by `edit person 1 p/91234567 e/johndoe@example.com` edits the phone number and email address of the first person in the list to be `91234567` and `johndoe@example.com` respectively.
-- `edit person 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+- `list` followed by `edit person 2 n/Betsy Crower t/` edits the name of the second person in the list to be `Betsy Crower` and clears all existing tags.

 <br>